Edward Hargraves

-Edward Hammond Hargraves (7 October 1816 – 29 October 1891) was a gold prospector who claimed to have found gold in Australia in 1851, starting an Australian gold rush.
+Edward Hammond Hargraves (7 October 1816 – 29 October 1891) was an Australian gold prospector who led an expedition in the Macquarie River region of New South Wales in 1851, and publicised the resulting finds, starting the New South Wales gold rush.

 Early life

 Edward Hammond Hargraves was born on 7 October 1816 in Gosport, Hampshire, England, the son of Elizabeth (née Whitcombe) and John Edward Hargraves.
-He was a painter at the age of 3.

-educated in Brighton and Lewes, but left school at the age of 14 to go to sea.
+He was educated in Brighton and Lewes, but left school at the age of 14 to go to sea.
 He arrived in Sydney in 1832.

 After his arrival in the colony of New South Wales, Hargraves worked on a property at Bathurst for a period and then went north to the Torres Strait, working in the bêche-de-mer and tortoiseshell industries.
 In 1834, he took up 100 acre of land near Wollongong.
 He married Elizabeth Mackay in Sydney in 1836, and in 1839 they moved to East Gosford.
 Hargraves was an agent for the General Steam Navigation Company and also established the Fox Under The Hill Hotel.
 In 1843, he took up another property on the Manning River, leaving his wife behind to look after the hotel.

-In July 1849, Hargraves left for the United States to participate in the California Gold Rush.
+In July 1849, Hargraves left for the United States to participate in the California gold rush.
 He was unsuccessful but returned to Australia in January 1851 with knowledge of prospecting techniques and hopeful of discovering gold closer to home.

-Great gold discovery

-On 12 February 1851 he, with John Lister, William Tom and James Tom, found five specks of gold in Lewis Ponds Creek in New South Wales, Australia.
-Enlisting the help of others to continue the search, he returned to Sydney in March to interview the Colonial Secretary, and, encouraged by his friends at Bathurst, wrote to The Sydney Morning Herald describing the rich fields.

-Hargraves made no mention of Lister, or the Tom brothers when making the discovery public and therefore was credited as the sole discoverer of gold.
-Leaving his team furious after claiming the £10,000 to himself.